 Babylights vs Partial highlights

-In the world full of Balayage, lowlights, Ombre and Sombre, there is hard to find Babylights – the newest trend that has taken the spotlight.
+In a world full of Balayage, lowlights, Ombre and Sombre, there is hard to find Babylights – the newest trend that has taken the spotlight.
 These delicate highlights have won so many hearts in the hair industry and continue to do so.